CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Proposed Algorithms: and

 \subsection{Proposed Algorithm: \cocos}

 To address the drawbacks of \trifly, we propose \cocos, an improved algorithm for Problem~\ref{problem:trifly}.
-The pseudo code of \cocos is given in Algorithm~\ref{alg:cocos}.
-We first describe the master, the workers, and the aggregator in \cocos.
-Then, we prove its properties.
+We first provide the main idea behind \cocos.
+Then, we describe the master, the workers, and the aggregator in \cocos in detail.
+After that, we prove its properties.
 Lastly, we discuss adaptive node mapping.